maveniverse/site-001/content/en/docs/1_mima/_index.md

 ---
-title: Getting Started
+title: Maveniverse MIMA
-description: What does your user need to know to try your project?
+description: Where it all started
-categories: [Examples, Placeholders]
+categories: [MIMA, Documentation]
-tags: [test, docs]
+tags: [mima, docs]
 weight: 2
 ---